-10. Additional Insurances The Association's website contains details of some of the additional covers that the Managers can assist Members in arranging.
-Where this cover is placed in the commercial market the Association's Terms of Business Agreement - March 2017 will apply to any such placing.
-These can also be found on the Association's website.
+10. Additional Insurances The Association's website contains details of some of the additional covers that the Managers can assist Members in arranging, these are dependent on cover under the non-poolable reinsurance programme or other specific insurances and will be set out in Members Certificates of Entry.
+Where this cover is placed in the commercial market the Association's Terms of Business Agreement will apply to any such placing.
+This can also be found on the Association's website.
 11. Removal of Wreck and Oil Pollution As a number of port authorities continue to be unwilling to accept a Certificate of Entry as proof that removal of wreck and oil pollution form part of the Member's cover, these two heads of cover will continue to be mentioned specifically on the Certificates of Entry.
 12. Insurance Premium Taxes An increasing number of countries, particularly in Europe, have introduced Insurance Premium Taxes (IPT).
 Members are reminded that responsibility for payment of such taxes rests with the Member rather than the Association.
 Being an insurer established in the EEA, the Association may be required to account for IPT to the tax authorities, if the Member has not made arrangements to pay the amounts directly or through his broker.
 Attention is drawn to Rule 12(4) - Tax, which allows the Association to recover any tax which it may have to settle on a Member's behalf.
 13. Laid-up returns Those Members claiming a laid-up return of Call are reminded that the relevant ship must have been laid-up in a safe port or place, approved by the Managers, for thirty or more consecutive days.
 An extended period in a yard for the purpose of repairs will not qualify for a return of Calls.
 To be eligible for a return an application must be made within three months of the end of the lay-up period or within three months of the end of the policy year, whichever occurs first.
 The application form can be found on the Association's website.
 14. Charterers' Liability Members are reminded that the Association is able to provide charterers' P&I, damage to hull and bunkers cover under a comprehensive charterers' programme which is able to offer limits of up to USD750 million.
 Details of the coverage are available on the Association's website together with brochures with case studies, which explain the cover provided.
-15. Sanctions Members are aware of the international sanctions currently being imposed by various national or supranational governmental bodies (e.g. US and the EU) on individual countries (e.g. Iran, Syria and Russia).
+15. Sanctions Members are aware of the international sanctions currently being imposed by various national or supranational governmental bodies (e.g. US and the EU) on individual countries (e.g. Iran, Syria, Venezuela, North Korea and Russia).
 Members are reminded of Rules 5(6) and 20(16) of the Association's Class 3 Rules (and corresponding Class 6 Rules) which are automatically applicable in the event of any sanction, prohibition or adverse action or risk thereof against the Association, the Managers or any reinsurers.
 As part of its compliance procedures, the Association is required to obtain all company registered addresses for any company named on each Certificate of Entry.